- Pain in buttocks

 - Moves the thigh sideways away from the body

-- Twists the thigh in toward the body
+- Moves the thigh in toward the body (crossing your legs at the knee)

 Activities that cause gluteus minimus pain and symptoms: